zcash/halo2/book/src/concepts/cores.md

 # Cores

-The above is a fairly low-level description of a circuit.
+The previous section gives a fairly low-level description of a circuit.
 When implementing circuits we will typically use a higher-level API which aims for the desirable characteristics of auditability, efficiency, modularity, and expressiveness.